Yogesh0311/USB-drive-autintication-/README.md

-USB Drive Authentication System
+🔐 USB Drive Authentication Guide

-A lightweight security system that locks/logs off a Windows PC if a specific USB drive (based on serial number) is removed.
+Your physical security key for Windows 💻🔑

+🌱 What Is This?

-The USB drive acts as a physical authentication token — a “key” — and without it, the system forces logoff.
+A lightweight Python + Windows script that uses a USB drive as a physical authentication token.

-This project uses:

-Python

-WMIC (Windows Management Instrumentation Command-line)

-Windows logoff command

-Works on Windows 10/11.
-Designed to be simple, minimal, and effective.
+If the correct USB is not connected →
+💥 Your Windows session logs off instantly.

+Think of it like a security key — the system stays open only as long as your USB is inserted.

-🔐 How It Works
+🔧 How It Works

-Every USB drive has a unique Serial Number.
+Every USB drive has a unique serial number.

-The script continuously checks if the authorized USB (with that serial) is connected.

-If the serial is not detected, the system immediately executes:
+Script checks every few seconds if that serial exists.

+If not found →

 shutdown -l

-→ Logging off the active Windows user.

-🧠 Features

-Hardware-based authentication (cannot be bypassed with passwords)

-Lightweight Python script

-No external libraries

-Continuous background monitoring

-Auto logoff on unauthorized usage

-No installation required
+→ system logs off.

+🧠 Core Concepts (Visual Summary)
+🌟 Feature	🔍 Description
+🔌 USB Serial	Unique ID used as authentication
+📝 WMIC	Reads USB serial numbers from Windows
+🧠 Python Script	Monitors and compares serials
+⚡ Auto Logoff	Logs out when unauthorized USB is detected 📂 Temp File	Used to store WMIC output briefly
+🔁 Loop	Checks USB every X seconds
-🗂️ Project Structure
+🛠️ Project Structure
-│
+usb-auth/
-├── usb_auth.py          # Main Python script
+├── usb_auth.py        # Main authentication script
-├── README.md            # Documentation
+├── README.md          # This guide
-└── (temporary) usblist.txt    # Auto-created & deleted during runtime

-⚙️ Requirements
-Hardware

-Any USB Flash Drive (used as the “key”)

-Windows PC (Win10/Win11)

-Software

-Python 3.6+

-WMIC (pre-installed in Windows)

-Administrator privileges (required for logoff)

-🛠️ Setup Instructions
-1. Get Your USB Serial Number

-Open Command Prompt and run:

-wmic diskdrive get serialnumber

-Note down the serial of the USB you want to authorize.

-2. Set Your Serial in the Script

-Open usb_auth.py and update:

-TARGET_SERIAL = "PUT-YOUR-USB-SERIAL-HERE"

-Example:

-TARGET_SERIAL = "037D13C130C0"

-3. Run the Script

-Open Command Prompt (Run as Administrator):

-python usb_auth.py

-The script will now check every 10 seconds for your USB.
-If the USB is removed → User is logged off immediately.
+└── .gitignore         # Ignore temp + sensitive files

+📄 Core Script Example
+import os
-🧪 How the Script Works (Code Overview) import os import time
+import time

-TARGET_SERIAL = "037D13C130C0"
+TARGET_SERIAL = "037D13C130C0"  # Your USB serial

 while True:
     time.sleep(10)
     os.system("wmic diskdrive get serialnumber > usblist.txt")

     try:
-        with open("usblist.txt", "r", encoding="utf-16le") as readfile:
+        with open("usblist.txt", "r", encoding="utf-16le") as f:
-            content = readfile.read()
+            content = f.read()

         os.remove("usblist.txt")

         if TARGET_SERIAL not in content:
             os.system("shutdown -l")
             break

-    except Exception as e:
+    except Exception:
-        print(f"Error: {e}")
         time.sleep(10)

-🧩 How to Run at System Startup (Optional)
-Option A: Task Scheduler (recommended)

-Open Task Scheduler

-Create New Task

-Trigger: At logon

-Action: Start program

-Program: python.exe

-Arguments: C:\path\usb_auth.py

-Enable Run with highest privileges

-Option B: Startup Folder

-Place a shortcut here:

-C:\Users\<Username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

-⚠️ Limitations

-Works only on Windows (WMIC-based)

-WMIC is deprecated in latest Win11 builds (switch to PowerShell in future)

-Serial numbers can technically be spoofed (not trivial)

-No warning before logoff — it’s immediate

-No encryption or multi-device support in base version

-🚀 Future Enhancements

-PowerShell-based USB detection (modern Windows)

-Support multiple authorized USBs

-Encrypted config file

-GUI interface for configuration

-Pop-up warning before forced logoff

-📄 License

-Open-source.
-Do whatever you want with it.
+🧪 How to Get Your USB Serial Number

+Run this in Command Prompt:

+wmic diskdrive get serialnumber

+Pick the serial ID of your USB → put into TARGET_SERIAL.

+💻 Example Output (WMIC)
+SerialNumber
+037D13C130C0
+WD-WX52A1234567

+🔐 Auto-Start on Windows (Optional)
+Option 1 — Task Scheduler

+✔️ Best method
+✔️ Auto-runs with admin privileges

+Option 2 — Startup Folder

+Quick but less secure.

+%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup

+Place a shortcut to the script here.

+🔒 .gitignore (Important!)
+usblist.txt
+*.log
+*.exe
+__pycache__/

+🙅 Never upload your USB serial to GitHub if it's a sensitive environment.

+📊 Command Summary
+🔧 Command	💡 What It Does
+wmic diskdrive get serialnumber	Fetch USB serial number shutdown -l	Logs off user python usb_auth.py	Runs script taskschd.msc	Opens Task Scheduler
+🚀 GitHub Upload
+git init
+git add .
+git commit -m "USB authentication system" git branch -M main git remote add origin https://github.com/YOUR_USERNAME/YOUR_REPO.git git push -u origin main

+🧠 Pro Tips

+Keep your USB physically safe — it is the key.

+Use a known, reliable, no-loose-port USB drive.

+Convert script to EXE for better security using PyInstaller.

+Use Task Scheduler to prevent users from bypassing the script.

+📚 Helpful Links

+📘 Python Docs
+🌐 WMIC Reference
+🔐 Windows Security Commands